laurel-thomson/UNLScheduling/README.md

 ### Installing Requirements
 Make sure that pip is up-to-date:
-`python -m pip install --upgrade pip`
+`$ python -m pip install --upgrade pip`

 Run the following command to install Django and all other project requirements:
-`pip install -r requirements.txt`
+`$ pip install -r requirements.txt`

 ### Migrating the database

-You will need to apply all of the database migrations to your SQLite3 database instance:
+You will need to apply all of the database migrations to your SQLite3 database instance.
+Navigate to the mysite directory (located at the top level of the repository) and issue the following command:

-`python manage.py migrate`
+`$ python manage.py migrate`

 You are now ready to run the web app!